 Lucretia Rudolph Garfield

-Lucretia Rudolph-Garfield, wife of 20th President James A. Garfield, was First Lady of the United States in 1881, until the assassination of her husband.
+Lucretia Rudolph-Garfield served as First Lady of the United States in 1881 until the assassination of her husband, President James A. Garfield.

 In the fond eyes of her husband, President James A. Garfield, Lucretia “grows up to every new emergency with fine tact and faultless taste.”
 She proved this in the eyes of the nation, though she was always a reserved, self-contained woman.
 She flatly refused to pose for a campaign photograph, and much preferred a literary circle or informal party to a state reception.

 Her love of learning she acquired from her father, Zeb Rudolph, a leading citizen of Hiram, Ohio, and devout member of the Disciples of Christ.
 She first met “Jim” Garfield when both attended a nearby school, and they renewed their friendship in 1851 as students at the Western Reserve Eclectic Institute, founded by the Disciples.

 But “Crete” did not attract his special attention until December 1853, when he began a rather cautious courtship, and they did not marry until November 1858, when he was well launched on his career as a teacher.
 His service in the Union Army from 1861 to 1863 kept them apart; their first child, a daughter, died in 1863.
 But after his first lonely winter in Washington as a freshman Representative, the family remained together.
 With a home in the capital as well as one in Ohio they enjoyed a happy domestic life.
 A two-year-old son died in 1876, but five children grew up healthy and promising; with the passage of time, Lucretia became more and more her husband’s companion.